Quick Facts About Talcum Powder and Asbestos

 What Is Talcum Powder?

-Talcum powder consists primarily of talc, a soft mineral that forms naturally and is composed of hydrated magnesium silicate.
+Talcum powder is made of talc, a soft mineral composed of hydrated magnesium silicate.
 Talc can be green, white or gray and has a texture like soap.

 Manufacturers grind talc down until it’s a fine powder that absorbs moisture and reduces friction.
-Talcum powder became popular as an ingredient in baby powder, cosmetics and deodorant for its ability to prevent chafing and skin rashes, as well as disguise odor.
+Talcum powder became popular as an ingredient in baby powder, cosmetics and deodorant.
+It is used for its ability to prevent chafing and skin rashes, as well as disguise odor.

 Is Talcum Powder Dangerous?

-Talc dust can irritate the respiratory system, causing coughs, chest pain and shortness of breath.
-Researchers at Mount Sinai Hospital caution that even breathing in talcum powder that isn’t contaminated with asbestos can lead to lung problems or death.
+Talc dust can irritate the lungs.
+It can cause coughs, chest pain and shortness of breath.
+Researchers at Mount Sinai Hospital say breathing in talcum powder can lead to lung problems or death.
+This applies to pure talcum powder and asbestos-contaminated talcum powder.

-The World Health Organization classifies genital (perineal) use of talc as possibly carcinogenic to humans.
+The World Health Organization says pure talc is “probably carcinogenic.”
+They say genital (perineal) use of pure talc has limited evidence for causing ovarian cancer.
 The organization also classifies asbestos-contaminated talc as definitely carcinogenic to humans.
 Some consumer and industrial products have contained dangerous levels of asbestos-contaminated talc.

 Potential Health Risks of Talcum Powder

-• Talcosis or Talc Pneumoconiosis: A pulmonary disorder like asbestosis and silicosis, its linked in studies to mining and milling asbestos-contaminated talc.
-A handful of talcosis cases linked to cosmetic talc products have also been described in medical literature.
+• Talcosis or Talc Pneumoconiosis: This pulmonary disorder is linked in studies to mining and milling asbestos-contaminated talc.
+A few talcosis cases linked to cosmetic talc products are documented in medical literature.

 Talcum Powder and Mesothelioma

-The risk of developing an asbestos-related illness through contaminated talc exposure depends on the duration and amount of exposure.
-The risk is dose-dependent, which means that it increases with duration and higher levels of asbestos exposure.
-Long-term exposure to low-level asbestos concentrations can cause cancer, and so can short-term exposure to high-level concentrations.
+The risk of developing an asbestos disease from exposure to contaminated talc varies.
+It depends on the duration and amount of exposure.
+The risk is dose-dependent.
+It increases with longer, higher levels of asbestos exposure.
+Long-term exposure to low-level asbestos concentrations can cause cancer.
+So can short-term exposure to high-level concentrations.

 Asbestos-contaminated talc can be inhaled, risking mesothelioma.